corndeladmin/tech-docs/src/js/lists-of-objects.md

 ## Using loops

 We can use our knowledge of loops to solve problems on arrays of objects.
-For example, suppose we need to count how many bookes were published in the 20th century.
+For example, suppose we need to count how many books were published in the 20th century.

 ::: code-group